A2A Protocol

 Messaging integrations

-Agents can also be reached from external messaging platforms like Slack, Telegram, and WhatsApp.
+Agents can also be reached from external messaging platforms like Slack, email, Telegram, and WhatsApp.
 Users send messages on those platforms and the agent responds in the same thread, using the same tools and actions as the web chat.

 Example: cross-agent query